ajwilliamss/netflix-clone/README.md

 # Netflix Clone

-This is a netflix clone built using React and the TMDB API.
+Netflix clone built using React and the TMDB API.

 The application features a home, login, register, and netflix page.